 In a 2019 interview only months after Apex’s release, Project lead at the time, Drew McCoy, said that the company knew a Nintendo port was on many people’s wishlist.
 Since then, it’s been a waiting game for Nintendo fans who have been waiting to get into the Arena.

-There was a lot of questions revolving around the technical limitations of the Switch that would be a hurdle for a port, but the developers are now committed for a Fall launch to make it a reality.
+There were a lot of questions revolving around the technical limitations of the Switch that would be a hurdle for a port, but the developers are now committed to releasing it early in 2021.

 It’s unclear what the download size for the Switch version will be, so stay tuned to Dexerto for all the latest information on the upcoming Apex Legends port.